tempertemper/www.tempertemper.net/src/site/posts/2021-04-12--using-git-switch-to-change-branches.md

 git checkout abc1234
 ```

-You can also discard untracked changes to a file; for example, if I've made some changes to my homepage that I don't want to keep, I'd restore the file to its pre-edited state with:
+You can also discard untracked changes to a file; for example, if I've made some changes to my homepage that I don't want to keep, I might restore the file to its pre-edited state with:

 ```git
 git checkout index.html
 ```

 You can't do either of those things with `git switch`.
-And that's a good thing in my eyes: one command should do one thing.
+And that's a good thing in my eyes: one command should do one thing (which is why [I also use `git restore`](/blog/git-restore-to-discard-changes)).

 I'll be using `git switch` to change branches in future.